vosslerbr/Weather-Boy/README.md

 Weather Boy uses MapBox's geocoding API for reverse geocoding (latitude and longitude from place name) and DarkSky's API for weather data.

+We've got a landing page now!
+Check out https://vosslerbr.github.io/Weather-Boy/ to see it.

 ## Current Features
 - Current weather information